andrewaddo/awsbaseline/content/operation/monitoring/_index.md

 It is important that you decide what additional metrics are important to your business for monitoring.

-You can find the baseline metrics to monitor for [EC2] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring_ec2.html), [Application Load Balancer] (http://monitor%20your%20application%20load%20balancer%20with%20amazon%20cloudwatch/) and [RDS] (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.LoggingAndMonitoring.html).
+You can find the baseline metrics to monitor for [EC2] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring_ec2.html), [ALB](http://monitor%20your%20application%20load%20balancer%20with%20amazon%20cloudwatch/) (Application Load Balancer) and [RDS] (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.LoggingAndMonitoring.html).

 ## Setting Up Resource Monitoring